Full counting statistics in the sine-Gordon model: Results

+For $\xi\neq\xi_n$, the function linearly interpolates between its values at neighbouring $\xi_n$ (see left panel of Fig.~\ref{fig:fractal_phase_diag}).
+Integrating this function over $\xi$ yields the proxy quantity which is plotted in the phase diagram (right panel of Fig.~\ref{fig:fractal_phase_diag}) for a fixed $\alpha$ and $T$.

+We note that more refined proxy quantities could be defined, but this would require substantially finer resolutions in $\xi$, at significantly greater computational cost.
+Furthermore, our proxy quantity is ``global'' in $\xi$ since the $\xi$-dependence is integrated out, whereas fractality is more naturally understood as a ``local'' property, depending explicitly on $\xi$.
+Despite these limitations, the phase diagram indicates that fractal behaviour is expected at low temperatures and small ray angles, and that the transition from fractal to non-fractal behaviour is not a sharp phase transition but rather a crossover.
+At high temperatures, our numerical results show that the fractal behaviour disappears at $\alpha=\pi/4$; however, this feature is not well captured by the proxy phase diagram.

-The above argument also accounts for the behaviour observed in Fig. \ref{fig:smallT_c2q}.
+These considerations explain the behaviour observed in Fig. \ref{fig:smallT_c2q} as well.
 At low temperatures and small ray angles, one generally expects fractal behaviour of the cumulants of the topological charge as a function of the coupling strength.
 The derivation in Sec. \ref{sec:level_one_repulsive}. relies on results valid only at one magnonic level, and such results are not expected to extend to couplings involving higher magnonic levels in the presence of fractal structures.
 However, as argued in this section, sufficiently large values of $\alpha$ suppress the fractal behaviour.
 Consequently, in Fig. \ref{fig:smallT_c2q}, good agreement with the analytical prediction is observed at larger ray angles even for couplings with two magnonic levels, while deviations appear at small ray angles, where the fractal structure persists.